 #1: Size of live chat in bytes

-The larger the size of the chatbox, the longer it will take to load on slower network.
+The larger the size of the chatbox, the longer it will take to load on a slower network.
 Smaller is better.

 How this was measured: this co was acquired from Firefox over a WiFi hotspot in the EU, by summing all loaded assets, after opening the live chat (clicking on the button).
-We made sure to isolate website-specific assets such as operator avatars, as their size vary quite a bit between websites, and thus are not relevant in this measurement.
+We made sure to isolate website-specific assets such as operator avatars, as their size varies quite a bit between websites, and thus are not relevant in this measurement.
 Also, note that those are compressed sizes, either via Gzip or Brotli depending on the chatbox provider (Brotli is better than Gzip, usually by 10%).

 #2: Time to load the live chat bubble